Chicken La Maison is a wonderful, rustic chicken “stew” that is made in one pot and is sure to please your entire family.

 Instructions

 - Add the butter to the pan.
-When melted, add onions and cook for about 5 minutes, or until softened and translucent.
-Add potatoes and carrots and saute for and additional 10 to 15 minutes or until just barely fork tender.
+When melted, add the onions and cook for about 5 minutes, or until softened and translucent.
+Add the potatoes and carrots and saute for and additional 10 to 15 minutes or until just barely fork tender.

 - Return the mixture to a boil and return the chicken, with juices, to the pan.
 Reduce heat to medium-low, cover the pan, and cook for 30 to 40 minutes or until vegetables are tender and chicken is cooked through with no pink remaining.
 Garnish with chopped parsley and serve.